maqmal/Portofolio/README.md

 Created using react.js framework.

-This website is very responsive :)
+This is the most mobile-friendly, responsive protofolio ever :)